boyte/wp-eloqua-forms/README.md

 **Installation**

 1. Edit eloqua-form-constants.php and update with your own credentials
-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `wp-eloqua-forms` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Use shortcode wherever you'd like forms or integrate with Advanced Custom Fields to inject forms wherever you'd like